-No one was surprised by the news that seemed rather self-evident.
-Following the announcement of the discovery at CERN, the popular theoretical physicist Stephen Hawking was in favor of granting the award to Higgs, even though it meant Hawking losing a bet of $100.
-But overall, few would have doubted that it was an act of justice to reward the success of the most expensive and grandiose machine in the history of science, the Large Hadron Collider (LHC), the largest particle accelerator in the world, whose construction cost about three billion euros and which extends its 27-kilometer loop between Switzerland and France.
+When the 2013 Nobel Prize was announced, no one was surprised by what seemed like a foregone conclusion.
+Following the announcement by CERN, the late theoretical physicist Stephen Hawking had spoken out in favour of awarding the prize to Higgs, despite the fact that the discovery of the boson had cost Hawking a $100 bet.
+But overall, few would have doubted that it was an act of justice to reward the success of the LHC, which had cost some three billion euros to build and whose 27-kilometre ring stretches between Switzerland and France.